leo-cavalcante/leo-cavalcante/README.md

 In June 2021, I have started my job in **[ARTEFACT](https://www.artefact.com/)**, which is being very fulfilling for me.

 ### My Professional Experience:
-I have effectuated diverse experiences: as a management consultant at [BearingPoint](https://www.bearingpoint.com/en/), a business and finance analyst at [CHANEL](https://www.chanel.com/fr/mode/news.html), a business developer in a startup, [TheAssistant](https://www.theassistant.com/), at and an engineer at [SPIE Batignolles Fondations](https://www.spiebatignolles.fr/notre-groupe/nos-entites/spie-batignolles-fondations) and [TESIS](http://www.tesis.com.br/site/index.php).
+I have effectuated diverse experiences: as a management consultant at [BearingPoint](https://www.bearingpoint.com/en/), a business and finance analyst at [CHANEL](https://www.chanel.com/fr/mode/news.html), a business developer in the startup called [TheAssistant](https://www.theassistant.com/), and an engineer at [SPIE Batignolles Fondations](https://www.spiebatignolles.fr/notre-groupe/nos-entites/spie-batignolles-fondations) and [TESIS](http://www.tesis.com.br/site/index.php).

 Now, I am a **Senior Data Analyst** at **[ARTEFACT](https://www.artefact.com/)**, helping clients succeed their business transformation in better leveraging their data.